Why aren’t my products not getting to market faster?

 In a genuine agile working environment, a team follows agile values, principles, and practices.

-Is the team following the ten agile principles?
+Is the team following the twelve agile principles?
 Or perhaps the team has begun to release less frequently, forgetting to satisfy the customer with continuous delivery.

 By continuously reprioritizing the team’s current work, the team can incrementally release work valued by your customers.
 This prioritization is done during backlog grooming and Sprint Planning.
 The team delivers release-ready stories during each iteration.

 In Scaled Agile, teams release features at the end of every Program Increment (PI).
 Release-ready means that the work – whether the Minimum Marketable Feature (MMF) or Minimum Viable Product (MVP) – is developed, tested, and has undergone system integration.
 It is truly ready to release to the customer.

 If this is not what is happening on your team, then one or more of the agile values, principles, and practices is missing.
 In your regularly cadenced improvement activities, such as Retrospective, Inspect & Adapt, and assessments, what concerns are being raised?
 Scrum Masters or Release Train Engineers coach agile and build an improvement backlog.